saturneric/GpgFrontend-Manual/src/content/docs/guides/view-keypair-info.md

 infrastructures.
 By setting the trust level, you indicate how much you trust the key owner to correctly verify and sign other keys.
 This affects how your system evaluates the validity of signatures made by the key owner.

+> Note: Owner trust is a GnuPG concept and is only available with the GnuPG
+> engine.
+The rPGP engine does not support owner trust, so this button (and the
+> Owner Trust Level field in the General Info) is hidden when rPGP is the active
+> engine.

 ### Operations on a Private Key